Protein Chocolate Peppermint Cake

 Can I make this recipe ahead of time?

 This recipe is best served right away.
 However, if you want to prepare in advance or happen to have leftovers, they will stay fresh in the fridge for 1-2 days.
 Let the cake cool completely.
-Then, cover it with plastic wrap, or transfer it to an airtight container to store.
+Then, cover it with plastic wrap or transfer it to an airtight container to store

 Can I double the recipe?

 Sure!
 For the best results, we recommend dividing the batter between two 6-inch skillets, but you could also use one 12-inch skillet.
-Just be sure to keep a close eye on the oven, and adjust the baking time as needed.
+Just be sure to keep a close eye on the oven and adjust the baking time as needed.

 How should I serve this chocolate protein cake?

 Of course, this recipe is completely delicious on its own.
 However, we love to go all out by topping ours with whipped cream and crushed candy canes.
-Or, you could add coconut flakes, chopped nuts, plain Greek yogurt, vanilla ice cream, or chocolate sauce!
+Or, you could add coconut flakes, chopped nuts, plain Greek yogurt, vanilla ice cream, or chocolate sauce.

-Up close photo of two spoons in a chocolate protein cake topped with whipped cream.
+Two spoons in a chocolate protein cake topped with whipped cream.

-Peppermint Chocolate Protein Cake (Single Serving) Recipe
+Protein Chocolate Peppermint Cake Recipe

 Sammi Ricke